- Energy cost savings over 40%, cold or hot climates

 What is a Split Loop Thermosyphon AAHX?

-In a split loop thermosyphon (SLT) type design, precool and reheat coils are not one continuous flat slab with a center divider.
-In fact the two coil sections may be separated by many feet and/or oriented at an angle to each other.
+In an AAHX Passive-Split Loop Thermosyphon (SLT) Heat Exchanger System type design, pre-cool and re-heat coils are not one continuous flat slab with a center divider.
+In fact, the two coil sections may be separated by many feet and/or oriented at an angle to each other.
 In a SLT AAHX, the ½” diameter coil tubes are rotated 90°, such that the coil tubes are vertical.
 Each row of vertical tubes is brazed into a top and bottom manifold.
 The top manifold is a vapor tube that will transfer the evaporated vapor from the precool coil to the reheat coil.
 The bottom manifold is a liquid tube that will return condensed liquid from the reheat coil to the precool coil.
 The reheat coil is placed slightly above the precool coil such that liquid can be returned by gravity.
 As the liquid boils in the precool coil, the vapor generated naturally rises and travels toward the reheat coil to condense and complete the loop.

 Are there any limits to the design of a Split Loop Thermosyphon AAHX?